erizov/Professor/semester_2/lecture_07_creational_patterns/abstract_factory/README.md

 2. Identify the base case(s) in Abstract Factory
 3. Explain why Abstract Factory has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: ImplRealizationtermediate)

 4. Implement Abstract Factory from scratch using only the function signature
 5. Modify Abstract Factory to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Abstract Factory for a specific use case (e.g., nearly sorted data)
+7. Optimize Abstract Factory for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Abstract Factory
 9. Compare Abstract Factory performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Abstract Factory to solve a production problem
+10. Design a system that uses Abstract Factory to solve a production issue
 11. Create unit tests with 100% code coverage for Abstract Factory
 12. Write a technical blog post explaining Abstract Factory to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Abstract Factory is widely used in production systems
+- **Enterprise Applications**: Abstract Factory is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Capability Optimization**: Applied to improve structure efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions